samsolano/365MusicDatabase/docs/APISpec.md

 # API Specification for Music Database

-## 1. User Streaming
+## 1. Requesting Streaming Data

-The API calls are made in this squence when
+The API calls are made in this sequence when a user
-1. Get Streams
+1. `Get Streams`
-2. Get Top 3 Streamed
+2. `Get Top 3 Streamed`
-3.
-4.
-5.
-6.
-7.
-8.

 1) Get Streams -
 Gets total number of streams logged